ページの先頭です。 メニューを飛ばして本文へ

 3. Get plenty of rest

-4. Do not smoke
+4. Don't smoke

 Infants have weak immune systems and often become seriously ill if they contract TB.
 The Bacillus Calmette–Guérin (BCG)* vaccine is an effective measure of prevention.

-*Please vaccinate infants before their first birthday.
+*Infants should be vaccinated before their first birthday.
 The recommended inoculation period is 5-8 months old.

-Information for Medical Institutions
+Information for medical institutions

 Under the provisions of Article 12, paragraph 1 of the Act on the Prevention of Infectious Diseases and Medical Care for Patients with Infectious Diseases, when a physician has diagnosed a patient with TB, the physician must file a notification with the nearest public health center immediately.